 Of course, the most effective propaganda is that which seems fair and neutral—and, at a glance, that’s the feel of Scholastic Inc.’s The United States of Energy.
 The cover features photos of windmills and solar panels, as well as oil wells and shimmering piles of coal.
 Inside, the guide promises “alignment with national standards for grade 4” and features a large U.S. map with icons for coal, nuclear, hydroelectric, oil, wind, natural gas, and solar energy.
 The three lesson plans, “Bonus Worksheet,” and family “Energy Challenge” activity all seem factual and straightforward.

 However, the lessons in the curriculum fail to alert children that there might be any problems with the mining, washing, transport, and burning of coal.
+Continue reading article.

 This article was published by Rethinking Schools in an edition of Rethinking Schools magazine, “Teaching For Hope and Activism,” (Summer 2011).
 For more articles and lessons like “Scholastic Inc. – Pushing Coal: A 4th-grade curriculum lies through omission,” order Rethinking Schools magazine, “Teaching For Hope and Activism.”
 See Table of Contents.